AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 legend.draw();
 ```

-Since legend items are custom, there is no default interactivity, so [events](Events#legend_items) are used to bind items to series.
+Legend items are custom, so there is no default interactivity, and the [events of legend items](Events#legend_items) are used to bind them to series.

 This is how the `legendItemClick` event is handled: